|

 pen I have, is shared with my foxes.
 I bought a 10x10 dog

 kennel chain link fence.
-Then attached to my house, which
+Then attached it to my house, which

 gave a pen area of 10x20.
 A doggie door that goes into the house, a